 Safe school holiday activities you can do even if you live in an area with coronavirus restrictions

-Below are four ideas to help you keep kids busy at home.
+Below are six ideas to help you keep kids busy at home during the school holidays.

 Activities like these help kids get the recommended one hour of heart-raising physical activity they need every day to feel good and stay healthy.

 We spoke to Sue Giles AM from the International Association of Theatre for Children and Young People, who told us that kids can go for hours, days or even weeks if they have a dedicated space for projects that won’t be cleared away.

 While that may be a challenge for a tidy person, Sue encourages activities that let kids use their imagination and play independently, so parents can have some balance in their life.